New limits on the Pauli forbidden transitions in 12C nuclei obtained with the complete Borexino dataset: Data analysis

 \subsection{Data selection and MC simulations}

 The data selection strategy is designed to improve the signal-to-background ratio with respect to the PEP-violating process signature.
-The signals must be classified as electron-like, proton-like, or neutron like and for each of the signals we develop a specific approach.
+The signals must be classified as electron-like, proton-like, or neutron-like and for each of the signals we develop a specific approach.

 For the electron-like signal, which does not have a very specific signature with respect to the standard neutrino signal, we develop a generic procedure that would suppress the influence of cosmic muons and fast coincidence events.
 The generic candidate events are selected by the following criteria: (1) events must have a unique cluster of PMT hits; (2) events should not be flagged as muons by the outer Cherenkov detector or by the internal detector through the criterion of the hit cluster duration which is significantly longer for a non-point-like muon event; (3) events should not follow a muon within a time window of 2\,ms; (4) events should not be followed by another event within a time window of 2\,ms except in case of neutron emission; (5) events must be reconstructed within the detector volume defined as the set of points located 0.75\,m from the inner vessel with additional parabolic cuts on the lower and upper poles.